r-simlinger/documentation/marketplace_workflow_debit_subscription.md

 # Get status of the payment

-The check if the payment was succesfull (status = "accepted") you can simply run the following request.
-Then you cann also see the used payment instrument in the field "used_payment_instrument".
+The check if the payment was successful (status = "accepted") you can simply run the following request.
+Then you can also see the used payment instrument in the field "used_payment_instrument".

 ## Request